rcook/beginning-practical-haskell/part05.md

     putStrLn $ "z = " ++ show z
 ```

-That's a bit better.
+That's marginally better.
 There's still a proliferation of `>>=` operators and lambdas.
 What next?
-Let's take a look at another method provided by `Monad`, namely `>>` or "then" which is the second "monadic sequencing operator" with the following type signature:
+Let's take a look at another method provided by `Monad`, namely `>>`, pronounced "then".
+This is the second "monadic sequencing operator" with the following type signature:

 ```ghci
 λ> :t (>>)